opendata-swiss/ogdch_checker/README.md

 - a linkchecker: checks link on datasets for their HTTP response codes (this checker has a long run time, since it repeats requests, if they fail.)
-- a shaclchecker that checks datasets against a shacl graph
+- a shaclchecker that checks datasets against a shacl graph (the shacl graph can be set in the configuration).

 For each run of the tool a temporary directory is set up to store the results of the run:

-- the tmp directory to store the runs is set up in the configuration
-- the name of the run directory is derived from the current time and the run parameters

-In each run directory the following subdirectories are build by the tool
+The run name formed of the arguments of the run.
+In the directory: `<tmpdir>/<runname>` the following subdirectories can be found:

 - `csv`: includes a csv file with raw results from each checker
-- `msgs`: includes alls msgs in one file
-- `mails`: here the messages are split up by contact
+- `mails`: here the messages are split up by contact and provided as html files
-- `logs`: includes and error log and and info log
+- `logs`: includes and error log and an info log: the error log contains setup errors if they occured and will otherwise be empty.

-### Geocat

-Datasets that come to opendata.swiss via the geocat harvesters receive some special treatments:

-- the contacts are derived differently

 ### Scope

+The checkers are checking the ckan site `https://ckan.opendata.swiss` and its test instances.
-The checkers can be run with a limited scope:
+They can be run with the following scopes:

+- default: check all datasets on the site
-- `--org <organization-slug>` restricts it to that organizations datasets
+- `--org <organization-slug>` restricts to the datasets of one organization
 - `--limit <number>` restricts it to the first `<number>` of packages
-- `--pkg <slug of a package>` restrict it to a single package
+- `--pkg <slug of a dataset>` restrict it to a single dataset

-### Instance

-The checkers can be run on Prod, Abnahme or Test by specifying the URL of that instance (`--siteurl`)

-### Checker Modes
+### Configuration

-The checker mode can be chosen:

-- `--mode shacl` runs the shacl checker
-- `--mode link` runs the link checker
+There is a [`config.ini.dist`](config.ini.dist) file to explain the configuration

 ### Operation Modes